Hassanahmed-15/Cricket-Ball-Tracking/README.md

-Cricket Ball Tracking System
+🏏 Cricket Ball Tracking System
-Project Overview
-This project is focused on tracking a cricket ball in real-time during a match.
-I built a system that detects and tracks the ball using computer vision techniques.
-The main tools used for this project are the YOLOv8 object detection model and Optical Flow, which work together to detect and follow the ball’s movement across the video.
+A system for tracking a cricket ball in real-time during a match.
+The system uses YOLOv8 for detecting the ball and Optical Flow for tracking its movement and predicting its trajectory.

-How I Did It
-1. Detecting the Cricket Ball with YOLOv8
-To start, I trained a YOLOv8 model on a custom dataset of cricket ball images.
-YOLOv8 is an efficient object detection model, designed to quickly find and identify objects in images.
-In this case, I used it to locate the cricket ball in each video frame.

-For training, I used the Cricket Ball Dataset for YOLO, available on Kaggle.
-The dataset was split into training and validation sets.
-Here's the data.yaml file that I used to configure the dataset for training:
+Features
+Detects the cricket ball in each video frame using YOLOv8.

+Tracks the ball’s movement across frames with Optical Flow.

+Predicts and visualizes the ball’s trajectory in real-time.

+Provides insights into the ball’s movement during the match.

+How to run it on your own machine
+Clone the repository:

+If you haven’t cloned the repository yet, do so by running: